Hereditary Cancer Assessment

 - Obtain copies of any prior genetic test results.
 If you or any of your family members have already had genetic testing related to hereditary cancer, please obtain a copy of the results (with the permission of your family member, of course) and send to our office along with your [family history form] prior to your appointment.
 It is best to return your family history form at least one week prior to your appointment.

 - Relationships: If you would like to include additional relatives, please let us know exactly how they are related to you.
 For example: for a great uncle, you might say “mother’s father’s brother” or “father’s mother’s brother.”

 - Names: Names are optional.
 If you’d like your family members’ (first) names to appear on your family tree, include them.
 If you’d rather not have their names appear, simply leave the names off your family history form.
 Once completed, you may email the form back to us at firstname.lastname@example.org, fax it back to 949-764-8102, or mail it to Hoag Cancer Institute, One Hoag Dr, PO Box 6100, Building 41, Newport Beach, CA 92658.
 If you are completing the form online through the Progeny FHQ option, we will automatically receive your form.

 You may find it helpful to bring a support person – family member or friend – because a lot of information is discussed at our appointment.
 A second person may help remember the discussion as well as provide emotional support.

 After your appointment?

-summary letter from us along with the map of your family that we created together.
+Within a few days of your final appointment, you should receive a detailed summary letter from us along with the map of your family that we created together.